andrelouiz/Library-Project/README.md

 <p id="description">Library Project

-I created a bash file which will allow you to create delete and search bibliographic records.
-Each record should be a text file containing some
+I created a bash file which allow users to create a bibliographical catalogue and store information in a file.
+It has a menu

 eg.
 <p>
 <li>author: John Smith author: Jerry Brown </li>